Green Earth Book Awards

 Judges review books using an established set of award criteria per category.
 The criteria capture a book’s environmental concepts such as environmental stewardship, the celebration of nature, defending the environment, as well as awareness and inspiration.

-Patty Dean, Panel Chair, Associate Professor in Teacher Education, Salisbury University
+Patty Dean, Panel Chair, Professor Emeritus, Education, Salisbury University

 Deanna Antonio, Reading Specialist and Environmentalist, Retired